ocplatest/MCW-SAP-HANA-on-Azure/Hands-on lab/HOL step-by-step - SAP HANA on Azure.md

 1. Within the Remote Desktop session to the Windows Server jumpbox Azure VM **hanav2jmp-vm0**, open the **hosts** file located in **C:\\Windows\\System32\\drivers\\etc** in Notepad.

-1. Add the following entries to the host file (replace the `hdb1-0.cfrxsszyu1sutpvevprr2hn0rc.bx.internal.cloudapp.net` with the fully qualified domain name portion of the xsa-cockpit URL you identified earlier in this task), save your changes, and close the file:
+1. Add the following entries to the host file (replace the `cfrxsszyu1sutpvevprr2hn0rc.bx.internal.cloudapp.net` with the domain name portion of the xsa-cockpit URL you identified earlier in this task), save your changes, and close the file:

     ```
     10.101.2.10	hdb1-0
     10.101.2.10	hdb1-0.cfrxsszyu1sutpvevprr2hn0rc.bx.internal.cloudapp.net
-    10.101.2.10	hdb1-1
+    10.101.2.11	hdb1-1
+    10.101.2.11	hdb1-1.cfrxsszyu1sutpvevprr2hn0rc.bx.internal.cloudapp.net
     10.101.2.4	hdbha
     ```